mauro-d/summon-middleware/README.md

 # summon-middleware

-This wrapper allows you to dynamically enable or disable an express or connect middleware.

 ## Dynamically enable or disable express middlewares

 This wrapper allows you to dynamically enable or disable an express or connect